Xpbl4/yii2-import-export/README.md

         }
     }

-Now you can import data using `ExcelReader` and your class as the `destination`:
+Now you can import data using `ExcelReader` and your class as the `model`:

     public function actionImport()
     {